Sujal781/code-review-agent/review_report.md

 **Severity:** 🟢 LOW

 **🧹 Quality:**
 - Inline styles are used, which can lead to duplication and make maintenance harder.
-Consider using a separate CSS file.
+Consider using a separate CSS file for styles.

 **💡 Suggestions:**
-- Consider adding a `<meta name='description' content='...'>` tag for better SEO.
+- Consider adding a `<meta name='description'>` tag for better SEO.
 - Use a more descriptive title for better user experience and SEO.
 - Consider using a CSS framework or preprocessor for better styling management.